ArashMozhdehi/651-Final-Project-Backend/README.md

 ### 3. Logout

-The user can logout of the system in two ways, conveinently.
+The user can logout of the system in two ways, conveinently, as shown in the GIFs.

 <p align="center" width="100%">
     <img width="90%" src="images/uozUOih[1].gif">